taichi-dev/taichi_benchmark/saxpy/README.md

 We benchmark standard SAXPY on array shapes ranging from `256x256` to `4096x4096`.

-From the performance chart, we have witnessed great performance of cuBLAS on small matrices.
+From the performance chart, we have witnessed great performance of cuBLAS on small arrays.
 The Taichi kernels suffer from the Python-side launch overhead as the computation time is quite short (less than 1ms).
 When array shapes grow larger than L2 cache capacity, Taichi, cuBLAS and Thrust all exhibits clost-to-peak performance.
 The utilization rate of memory bandwidth exceeds 90\%.

 <p align="center">